 Azure Data Studio had a very similar result.
 It’s great if you just want to use it to connect to a SQL instance and run queries in Windows Server core, but if you try and do any file related tasks it will crash.

-Powershell and DOS commands
+Using Powershell and DOS commands to investigate

 It goes without saying that Powershell and DOS commands work on Windows Server core.
 I actively encourage you to use either of these to investigate issues where possible.

 It will come in handy if you have to do things like this for for many servers.
 In fact, I actively encourage you to learn Powershell in depth to do a lot of advanced tasks.

 Aim of this SQL Server scenario